BenjaminG-Dreams/post-install-config/README.md

 <img src="https://i.imgur.com/MDQsMQh.png"/>
 </p>
 <p>
-Now, name the role to "Supreme Admin" and then allow all permissions in the next tab.
+Now, name the role to "TopAdmin" and then allow all permissions in the next tab.
 Click "Add Role".
 </p>
 <br />